balwinderSingh1989/WeatherForecast/README.md

 <li>AppId for openweather API is located within APPconstant.kt file.
 You can use your's if required.</li>

+## APP Flavors
-App has 4 flavors UAT,SIT, PROD and MOCK.
+flavors UAT,SIT, PROD and MOCK for demonstration.

 with mock you can run the app offline and app would display data using test data from datafactory.